asmodehn/timecontrol/docs/design.rst

 - then do that
 - and then that

-And from traidtional functional programming as well:
+And from traditional functional programming as well:
 - compute and give me this
 - then compute and give me that
 - etc.